 To know whether or not you need a guarantor, first understand what the landlord requires for tenants.
 If you do not meet their specific requirements, like if you don’t make enough money or have a bad credit score, a guarantor’s signature may be accepted.
 This makes them liable if you’re unable to make rent.
-Most landlords require renters to make 40-45 times the amount of monthly rent.
+Most landlords require renters to make 40 to 45 times the amount of monthly rent.
 For example, if you’re looking to rent a studio for $1,500 per month, expect to be required to earn about $60,000 to $75,000 annually.
 A good credit score may also be needed, which should be at least 700 out of 850.
 Find your credit score for free from places like annualcreditreport.com.

 Who usually signs a lease as a guarantor?

 Unfortunately, asking someone to be your guarantor is never easy.
 Usually, guarantors are family members or friends who feel comfortable enough signing a contract for you.
 If you plan on having roommates, it’s important to ask your landlord whether more than one guarantor will be accepted.
-If multiple guarantors are accepted, it’s a good idea to draw up a contract among the guarantors to determine the protocol if one of the roommates misses rent.
+If multiple guarantors are accepted, draw up a contract among the guarantors to determine the protocol if one of the roommates misses rent.
 If just one guarantor is accepted, they must be comfortable becoming financially liable for you and all of your roommates.

 What requirements does a guarantor need to meet to qualify?

 For New York City apartments, landlords usually only accept guarantors that live in the city or the surrounding Tri-state area so they can sign an original copy of the lease.
-If this isn’t the case, like for many students, low-income individuals or international workers, you may need to use an institutional guarantor.
+If this isn’t the case, like for many students, low-income individuals, or international workers, you may need to use an institutional guarantor.
 Institutional guarantors are financial institutions willing to accept the financial liability of the rental contract in exchange for a fee.
 Usually, these institutions require lower incomes and credit scores to act as your guarantor.

-While requirements may differ depending on the building, guarantors are required to earn 80 to 100 times more than the monthly apartment for which you’re applying.
-Documents required to be submitted by your guarantor include the same that renters submit: two pay stubs, two bank statements, tax returns and a letter of employment.
+While requirements may differ depending on the building, guarantors are often required to earn 80 to 100 times more than the monthly apartment for which you’re applying.
+Documents required to be submitted by your guarantor include the same that renters submit: two pay stubs, two bank statements, tax returns, and a letter of employment.
 If they are self-employed or own a business, a certified public accountant may provide a statement regarding their income.

-Once guarantors sign on, they become responsible for any missed rent, and the landlord doesn’t always have to tell them immediately if they stop receiving monthly checks.
+Once guarantors sign-on, they become responsible for any missed rent, and the landlord doesn’t always have to tell them immediately if they stop receiving monthly checks.

 How do I ask someone to be my guarantor?

 Besides getting down on your hands and knees to beg, there are other ways to ask friends or relatives for their financial help.
 Explain how competitive the market is and that since most landlords have a large pool of applicants to choose from they employ extremely strict requirements.
-You can also offer to draw up a separate contract with the guarantor that says you’ll repay them in the off chance that you miss rent.
+You can also offer to draw up a separate contract with the guarantor that says you’ll repay them on the off chance that you miss rent.